Skip to Content

 This Bonaire dive bible is easily purchased on the island, however if you can get your hands on a copy ahead of your arrival it’s a great way to get excited for your trip.

-It is available in both English and Dutch, and details the locations of all official dive sites, car parking, entries and exits, depths, and how to navigate the sites themselves.
+Available in both English and Dutch, it details the locations of all official dive sites and car parking.
+It’s invaluable for knowing entries and exits, depths, and how to navigate the sites themselves.

 Dive Boots

-You wouldn’t want to negotiate potentially slippy shore entries and exits barefoot or stub your toe on an urchin, so make sure to pack a decent pair of dive boots with a good tread to ensure reasonable grip.
+You wouldn’t want to negotiate slippy shore entries and exits barefoot or stub your toe on an urchin.
+Make sure to pack a decent pair of dive boots with a good tread to ensure reasonable grip.

 Compass